Disordered Eating and Body Image

-My approach to treatment
+My Approach to Treatment

-The ultimate goal of eating disorder treatment is to develop a healthy, non-obsessive relationship with food and your body.
+Treatment is highly individualised, tailored to your specific needs and concerns.
+The ultimate goal is to develop a healthy, non-obsessive relationship with food and your body, supporting both emotional wellbeing and long-term recovery.

 Most common eating disorders: